Obvious/Help Center

 What You'll Need

 • A connected calendar.
 Google Calendar and Outlook Calendar are supported.
-Connect one (or both) in Settings → Connectors.
+Connect one (or more) in Settings → Connectors.

 • Calendar permissions.
 Obvious needs read and write access to display events and create new ones.
 If you only authorize read access, the agent can view your schedule but can't create or modify events.